Student and voluntary research placement 2024-2025

 Dave Ellacott – Reserves Warden

-The posts are exciting opportunities to learn ecological research and monitoring techniques in the field.
-You will also be trained in other transferable skills such as presentation.
-You will agree an individual training plan and have a full training record when you leave.
+Placements provide an exciting opportunity for you to learn more about your specialist subject and how it can be applied in a zoo setting.
+You will be trained in a variety of research techniques and other transferable skills such as conference speaking.
+You will agree an individual training plan and be provided with a full training record when you leave.

 - Posts are offered on a voluntary basis.